CsnowyLstar/RCDyM/README.md

 - 'bifurcation_hopf.py' is experimental code for generating Hopf bifurcation data and performing critical transition prediction.
 - 'bifurcation_PeriodD.py' is experimental code for generating period-doubling bifurcation data and performing critical transition prediction.
 - 'bifurcation_pitchfork.py' is experimental code for generating pitchfork bifurcation data and performing critical transition prediction.
+- 'floquent_logistic.py' is experimental code for generating the logistic map and performing critical transition prediction.

 ## File folders
 - 'utils' folder contains the code for RCDyM method.